 “It’s like having a sandcastle completely falling off,” said Olivier Marciot, head of multi-asset investment and wealth management at Unigation Asset Management, referring to Britain’s contribution to global tension.
 “I think the UK is one of those parts.”
 It increases the suffering, it increases the tension.”

-It is clear that global concern is mounting about the potential repercussions of Britain’s steps.
-On Monday, Rafael Bostick, the head of the US Federal Reserve’s branch in Atlanta, warned that events in the UK could lead to greater economic pressures in Europe and the US, while the International Monetary Fund on Tuesday criticized Britain’s new fiscal plans.
+It is clear that global concern is mounting regarding the potential repercussions of Britain’s steps.
+On Monday, Rafael Bostick, the head of the US Federal Reserve’s branch in Atlanta, warned that events in the UK might lead to greater economic pressures in Europe and the US, while the International Monetary Fund on Tuesday criticized Britain’s new fiscal plans.
 The Financial Times quoted US Treasury Secretary Janet Yellen as saying on Tuesday that the United States was monitoring developments in Britain.

 “There will be impacts, there will be correlations … some market volatility, and then how it affects the global growth landscape … the US is a largely insulated economy … we are They are more insulated from a lot of global pressures, but with this going on, we’re not completely immune to what’s going on in Europe, China and Britain.”